TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Tips.rst

 Tips for new contributors
 =========================

 You are a new contributor.
-You found an issue in the core you wanted to see fixed, you found a solution, you are satisfied with it, you :ref:`setup your environment <setup>`, you figured out how to :ref:`create a patch and push to Gerrit <Fixing-a-bug-A-Z>`,
+You found an issue in the Core you wanted to see fixed, you found a solution, you are satisfied with it, you :ref:`setup your environment <setup>`, you figured out how to :ref:`create a patch and push to Gerrit <Fixing-a-bug-A-Z>`,